5 Ways to Help Reduce UTIs

 Urinary tract infections (UTIs) affect millions of people each year and rank as the second most common type of body infection.
 Catheter-associated urinary tract infections (CAUTIs) are the most common nosocomial (acute care and extended care facilities) infection.
 We are passionate about helping people stay healthy and become independent so we’ve compiled a list that may help you reduce or even eliminate your urinary tract infections as it has for our Founder, Todd Brown and many of our urinary catheter customers.

 1. Don’t reuse catheters.

 While washing and reusing catheters may work for some, many people experience recurring urinary tract infections (UTIs).
 Studies show that sterile use (using a urinary catheter one time and disposing of it) can reduce urinary tract infections.
-Most major insurance companies including Medicare, Medicaids and even VA cover sterile, single use catheters.
-Reusing catheters often leads to infections which can cost insurance companies millions of dollars annually.
+Most major insurance companies including Medicare, Medicaids, and even VA cover sterile, single-use catheters.
+Reusing catheters can often leads to infections which can cost insurance companies millions of dollars annually.
 The FDA guidelines state that all urinary catheters are to be considered single-use only devices.
 You can find these guidelines stamped on any intermittent catheter packaging.

 2. Hydrophilic catheters may help reduce infection.

 Hydrophilic catheters help you avoid discomfort and infection by reducing friction and trauma to the urethra.
 Unlike traditional catheters, hydrophilic catheters have a surface that stays smooth and slippery all the way from insertion to final withdrawal, due to a coating of lubrication that is bound to the catheter surface and activated by water.
 Also, since the catheter’s pre-lubricated coating is activated by sterile water, there is no need to touch it, lessening the risk of contamination by stray bacteria or pathogens that might be on your hands.

 3. Use a catheter with an introducer tip, such as a closed system catheter.